Roman Food – 10 Must-Try Dishes

 Pizza in Rome takes on many forms and often differs significantly from what Americans have come to understand as Neapolitan-style pizza.
 Instead, this style involves embellished dough baked on sheet pans, formed into oval-shaped patties, and sold by weight at particular slice joints.

 Roscioli, a family-run shop near the Pantheon, draws long lines for its charming staff and mouthwatering slices of pizza al taglio.
-Come lunchtime; you’ll find simple selections like olive oil & salt or patate (potatoes with or without cheese) all day long.
+Come lunchtime, you’ll find simple selections like olive oil & and salt or patate (potatoes with or without cheese) all day long.
 However, the place transforms into an energetic cafeteria serving stuffed pizzas!

 One of our most memorable discoveries was suppli, a slightly warm sandwich featuring rice with ragu-based filling.
 Mordi e Vai in Testaccio offers this delectable treat in abundance, while Mordi e Vai in Trastevere serves up trippa alla Romana (simmered cow stomach).